byuicampuscd/leaky-cauldron/README.md

 # leaky-cauldron

-A nodejs application to analyze a local image file and make a CSS template based off of the dominant hex colors in the image.
+A web application to create a psuedo CSS template file.
+Utilizes ES6.
+In later versions I want to be able to do this in Nodejs.